How The Grammys Are Making More Room For Women In 2019

 After last year's awards and Neil Portnow's unfortunate comment that women should "step up" if they want more Grammy wins and nominations, multiple sources who sit on various Grammy nominations committees told Refinery29 that they were frustrated during the nominations process by how safe the other committee members wanted to play things.
 One source on the Nominations Review Committee for the big four awards, a committee the Academy still does not publicly admit exists, voiced concerns that their voice was drowned out by white men.
 With more diverse voices reviewing who is nominated, both in highly visible awards and in all of the Academy's rap and hip hop categories which that have long been troubled by out-of-touch nominations, the Grammys take a huge step away from their troubled past of under representing both women and minorities.

 "Our invite initiative is a first step to reach out to the diverse, talented individuals who make up the music community," Tchen said in a statement.
-"The Recording Academy should reflect the scope and scale of the music industry and recognise the creative and artistic endeavours that enable it to thrive.
+"The Recording Academy should reflect the scope and scale of the music industry and recognize the creative and artistic endeavors that enable it to thrive.
 Having a truly diverse membership is the foundation for any change.
-This initiative is one of the many ways the Task Force is encouraging change in practices while nurturing a more inclusive organisation for Academy members today and for generations to come."
+This initiative is one of the many ways the Task Force is encouraging change in practices while nurturing a more inclusive organization for Academy members today and for generations to come."

 Additionally, the Academy will institute a new membership process starting in 2019.
 They are starting a Peer Review Board for new member applications.
 Previously, one simply needed to meet the criteria for album credits and pay a fee to vote.